 Officers attended the address and found a man aged in his 80s and a woman aged in her 60s, both with serious injuries.
 It is believed both had sustained stab wounds.

 The ambulance service also attended.
 Very sadly, the injured man was pronounced dead at the scene at around 9.15pm.

 The injured woman was airlifted to Southmead Hospital in Bristol, where she remains in a critical condition.

-“A cordon remains in place at the address in Higher Langham to allow forensic examinations and there will be an increased police presence in the area.
-Officers can be approached by members of the community with any concerns.”
+“A cordon remains in place at the address and there will continue to be a heavy police presence in the vicinity as we carry out enquiries.
+Officers can be approached by members of the public with any information or concerns.”

 Anyone with information is asked to contact Dorset Police at www.dorset.police.uk, via email [email protected] or by calling 101, quoting occurrence number 55210054816.
 Alternatively, to stay 100 per cent anonymous, contact the independent charity Crimestoppers online at Crimestoppers-uk.org or call Freephone 0800 555 111.